 Do you want to know how much your Georgia Workers’ Compensation claim should settle for?
 The truth is you need to know two things.
 First, the adjuster will never offer you as much as the case is worth, so attempting to negotiate a settlement on your own, in most cases, could cost you thousands of dollars.
 Second, hiring the right man for the job is always the most important thing for any task, and settling your workers’ compensation claim is no exception.
 You should consult with an experienced Georgia workers’ compensation attorney prior to signing anything – even if it is for a free initial consultation (just about every lawyer offers them).
-You can read my post on how to find an experienced workers’ compensation attorney by clicking here.
+You can read my post on how to find an experienced workers’ compensation attorney by clicking here [link no longer available].

 My hope is that this article will help you get an idea of what all goes into a fair settlement.
 Remember, using this blog to calculate your settlement amount is a very bad idea because I haven’t had the chance to talk to you and ask you questions, and not every aspect of every case can fit neatly into the following three categories.
 No attorney-client relationship can exist just by reading my blog, so please read the rest of this post and give serious consideration to calling an experienced Georgia workers’ compensation attorney before you sign anything!

 Settling your Georgia Workers’ Compensation case involves taking into account several different factors.
 First, there are your lost wages which are called temporary total disability or temporary partial disability benefits in workers’ comp.
 A good settlement will include any past-due workers’ compensation indemnity benefits (lost wages), plus late penalties if applicable, and a realistic estimate of future temporary total disability or temporary partial disability benefits.